Military Museums in Johannesburg and Pretoria.

 South African National Museum of Military History

 Located in Johannesburg, South Africa’s only military museum covering all of our past military conflicts.
-Not only conflicts on home soil, but also where South Africa has been involved (First and Second World War).
+Not only conflicts on home soil, but also where South Africa have been involved (First and Second World War).
 The museum opened only in 1947 as the South African National War Museum, changing to South African National Museum of Military History in 1975.

 The collection of over 44 000 items covers over 100 years of South Africa’s military history including the Anglo-Zulu war, Anglo-Boer war and the resistance movements in South Africa.
 Divided into 37 categories including a collection of over 800 artworks depicting South Africa’s role in the First World War.
 National Museum of Military History has a large selection of planes including the Spitfire, Mosquito Bomber and more modern aircraft from South Africa’s own Air force.

 Collection also includes a one of a kind in the world – the ME 262, first two-seater jet engine night fighter, manufactured by the Germans in the latter stage of the Second World War.
 Also tanks, guns, naval hardware and armoured vehicles, including tanks used by South African Defense Force in Angola.
 An extensive military archive of Uniforms, medals, photographs, journals and books.

 If it relates to the South African military, chances are you will see it here.

 On the grounds of the South African National Museum of Military History is the Anglo-Boer war Memorial.
 Originally called the Rand Regiments Memorial.
 Dedicated to all the people who died during the second Boer war.

 The SAAF Museum – South African Air Force Museum, Swartkop